 Eicher says inks do expire after one year from date of manufacture.
 “Each bottle is labeled with a manufacture date, expire date and a batch number to ensure that expired ink is not inserted into a machine.
-The inks are ideally stored at temperatures between 0 and 30 degrees C. The temperature may exceed these limits by 10 degrees C for short terms (a few days).”
+The inks are ideally stored at temperatures between 0 and 30 degrees C (32 to 86 degrees Farenheit).
+The temperature may exceed these limits by 10 degrees C for short terms (a few days).”

 “Shelf life and ink storage can and does vary widely depending on manufacturer and chemical composition of the ink itself,” says Conrad.
 "Typical shelf life of UV LED inks is generally 12 to 18 months.
 It is also recommended that you store UV LED inks in the same environmental conditions as your printer.
 This will help maintain the most consistent output when it’s time to print.”